Virtualization map for the Littelmann path model: Background

 Let $U_q'(\g) := U_q([\g, \g])$ be the quantum group corresponding to the derived subalgebra of $\g$.
 Define the \defn{classical projection} as $\cl \colon \mathfrak{h}^*_{\RR} \to \mathfrak{h}^*_{\RR} / \RR\delta$ as the canonical projection.
 We identity the weight lattice of $U_q'(\g)$ with $P_{\cl} := \{ \cl(\lambda) \mid \lambda \in P\}$.

-We now recall an important class of finite-dimensional $U_q'(\g)$-modules called \defn{Kirillov--Reshetikhin (KR) modules} denoted by $W^{r,s}$, where $r \in I_0$ and $s \in \ZZ_{>0}$.
-KR modules are classified by their Drinfeld polynomials~\cite{CP95, CP98}, and are the minimal affinizations of the highest weight module $V(s \clfw_r)$, where $\clfw_r$ is a fundamental weight of $U_q(\g_0)$~\cite{Chari01}.
-KR modules conjecturally admit a crystal basis~\cite{HKOTY99, HKOTT02}, which has been shown to exist for all non-exceptional types in~\cite{OS08} and in certain exceptional types~\cite{KMOY07, LNSSS14, LNSSS14II, Yamane98}.
+We now recall an important class of finite-dimensional $U_q'(\g)$-modules called \defn{Kirillov--Reshetikhin (KR) modules} denoted by $W^{r,s}$, where $r \in I_0$ and $s \in \ZZ_{>0}$, which are classified by their Drinfeld polynomials~\cite{CP95, CP98}.
+KR modules conjecturally admit a crystal bases~\cite{HKOTY99, HKOTT02}, which has been shown to exist for all non-exceptional types in~\cite{OS08} and in certain cases in exceptional types~\cite{JS10, KMOY07, LNSSS14, LNSSS14II, Yamane98}.
 The corresponding crystal to $W^{r,s}$ is known as a \defn{Kirillov--Reshetikhin (KR) crystal} and is denoted by $B^{r,s}$.
-KR crystals are known to have deep connections with mathematical physics and are typically \defn{perfect}~\cite{FOS10}, a technical condition which affords many nice representation theoretic properties (see, e.g.,~\cite{baker2000, HK02, KKMMNN92}).

 KR crystals are also conjecturally well-behaved under the natural virtualization induced from the diagram folding $\phi$ given by the well-known natural embeddings of algebras~\cite{JM85}: